ricksikka1/Hooter-v2/notes.md

 19) rest framework has serializer which takes care of the forms stuff from pure django, very clean

-20) rest framework decorator has api_view which can restrict access to views to only certain types of requests like POST
+20) rest framework decorator has api_view which can restrict access to views to only certain types of requests like POST... same with permissions decorater for User Auth